gkheng05/Fasa_3/README.md

 ## How to edit

-Edit this part in dbManager.php according to ur mysql database
+Edit this part in **Last Line of dbManager.php** according to ur mysql database

 ```
     $hostname = "127.0.0.1"; //default if using xampp